learn-co-curriculum/phase-0-js-arrays-and-objects-lab/README.md

 3. **Declare the Arrays**
    - Declare an empty array named `books` to store book objects.

-4. **Create Book Objects**
-   - Define objects for each book and add them to the `books` array.
-   - Each book object should have the properties: `title` (string), `author` (string), `year` (number), and `status` (string: 'available' or 'checked out').

-5. **Document the Add Book Function**
+4. **Write Functions**
-   - Write a function `addBook` that takes `title`, `author`, `year`, and `status` as parameters.
-   - Inside the function, create a book object with these properties and add it to the `books` array.
+- Add a Book: Write a function called `addBook` that takes `title`, `author`, and `year` as parameters.
+Inside the function, create a book object with these properties and add it to the books array.

-6. **Create a Function to Check Out a Book**
-   - Write a function `checkoutBook` that takes `title` as a parameter.
+- Modify the First Book: Write a function called `modifyFirstBook` that takes `newTitle`, `newAuthor`, and `newYear` as parameters.
+This function should update the properties of the first book in the array.

-   - Inside the function, find the book in the `books` array and change its `status` to 'checked out'.
-   - If the book is already checked out, print a message indicating that the book is not available in this format.
+- Remove the Last Book: Write a function called `removeLastBook` that removes the last book in the books array.
-   `The book "${title}" is already checked out.`
-   - If the book is not in the array of books, print a message stating it's not found in this format. `The book "${title}" is not found in the library.`

 7. **Debug the Functions**
    - Insert `debugger` statements or use `console.log`'s to help solve the problem if needed.